carrionalfredo/Spaceship-Titanic/README.md

 deck              9
 side              3
 ```
-From the above results, the variables 'passengerid' and ''name' are descarted for the high number of differente values in the data set.
+From the above results, the variables `passengerid` and `name` are descarted for the high number of different values in the data set.
 So the categorical variables to be used in the training of the model will be:
 ```python
 categorical_columns = ['homeplanet', 'destination', 'deck', 'side', 'cryosleep', 'vip', 'transported']
 ```